-The MDRC Center for Criminal Justice Research has a robust portfolio of projects focusing on pretrial reforms, jail-based services, prisoner re-entry, and programs for system-involved young people.
+The MDRC Center for Criminal Justice Research has a robust portfolio of projects focusing on pretrial reforms, jail-based services, reentry programs for returning citizens, and programs for young people involved in the justice system.

-New York City Supervised Release program.
-MDRC is conducting a process and impact study of a citywide pretrial Supervised Release (SR) program that offers judges an alternative to bail for defendants awaiting trial.
-SR aims to ensure defendants’ appearance in court while maintaining public safety and reducing the use of pretrial detention and money bail.
-The evaluation will describe how SR operates and assess its effects on the rate at which defendants show up to court hearings, pretrial rearrests and detention, and case disposition and sentencing.
+New York City Supervised Release.
+MDRC conducted a process and impact study of a citywide pretrial Supervised Release (SR) program that offers judges an alternative to bail for individuals awaiting trial.
+SR aims to reduce the use of money bail and pretrial detention while ensuring individuals’ appearance in court and maintaining public safety.
+The evaluation described how SR operated and assessed its effects on cash bail, pretrial detention, court appearance rates, new arrests, and case dispositions.

 Pretrial reforms that include the Public Safety Assessment.
-MDRC is evaluating pretrial criminal justice system reforms that include the Public Safety Assessment (PSA), a risk-based decision-making tool designed by Arnold Ventures.
-Used in over 38 jurisdictions nationwide, the PSA seeks to provide courts and judges with objective data to inform decisions about whether a defendant can be safely released pretrial and whether he will return to court.
-Key questions are whether the reforms are reducing costly jail stays, whether incarceration is targeted to high-risk cases, whether defendants are showing up to court hearings, and whether they are getting arrested for other crimes.
+MDRC evaluated pretrial criminal justice system reforms that included the Public Safety Assessment (PSA), a risk-based decision-making tool designed by Arnold Ventures.
+Used in over 38 jurisdictions nationwide, the PSA seeks to provide courts and judges with objective data to inform decisions about whether an individual facing criminal charges can be safely released pretrial and whether that individual will return to court.
+Key research questions were whether the reforms reduced costly jail stays, whether detention was targeted to individuals deemed high-risk by the PSA, whether individuals showed up to court hearings, and whether they were arrested for new crimes.

 Rikers Island Adolescent Behavioral Learning Experience.
-MDRC oversaw the implementation of a program that provided cognitive behavioral therapy to more than 3,000 16- to 18-year-old jail inmates.
+MDRC oversaw the implementation of a program that provided cognitive behavioral therapy to more than 3,000 16- to 18-year-old young people incarcerated at Rikers Island jail.
 The project—part of the nation’s first Social Impact Bond—focused on personal responsibility education, training, and counseling, with the goal of reducing the likelihood of reincarceration.

 Rikers Island Single Stop.
-MDRC conducted an impact evaluation of a jail-based program designed to connect sentenced Rikers Island jail inmates with food stamp and Medicaid benefits upon release.
+MDRC conducted an impact evaluation of a jail-based program designed to connect individuals serving sentences at Rikers Island jail with food stamp and Medicaid benefits upon their release.

-Los Angeles County Diversion and Reentry Project.
-This project is designed to address the needs of justice-involved individuals under the supervision of the Department of Probation.
+Los Angeles County Reentry Integrated Services Project.
+This project is designed to address the needs of individuals with justice system involvement who are under the supervision of the Department of Probation.
 MDRC’s study includes the development of innovative evidence-based approaches to reentry services, technical assistance, an implementation and impact study, and a cost-benefit analysis.
 This project offers Los Angeles County a systematic approach to service administration and an assessment of the impacts of its reentry service models.

 Enhanced Transitional Jobs Demonstration.
-MDRC is leading this large-scale seven-site federal evaluation project sponsored by the Department of Labor focused on the next generation of subsidized employment programs that target former prisoners and other groups with barriers to employment.
+MDRC led this large-scale seven-site federal evaluation project sponsored by the Department of Labor focused on the next generation of subsidized employment programs that target people who have been incarcerated and other groups with barriers to employment.

 Center for Employment Opportunities (CEO) Transitional Jobs Program.
-MDRC’s random assignment evaluation of this New York City program found that it reduced recidivism, especially among recently released prisoners, and was cost effective.
+MDRC’s random assignment evaluation of this New York City program found that it reduced recidivism, especially among people recently released from prison, and was cost effective.
 MDRC later assessed the implementation of an enhanced CEO model in several upstate New York locations, San Diego, and Tulsa.

 Transitional Jobs Reentry Demonstration.
 MDRC used a random assignment design to evaluate four programs for returning citizens in Chicago, Detroit, Milwaukee, and St. Paul that were designed to reduce recidivism and increase employment.

 Reintegration of Ex-Offenders Evaluation.
-MDRC was a partner in a random assignment evaluation that tested 24 employment programs for former prisoners in 18 states to evaluate their impact on employment outcomes and recidivism.
+MDRC was a partner in a random assignment evaluation that tested 24 employment programs for people who had been incarcerated in 18 states to evaluate their impact on employment outcomes and recidivism.

-Cognitive Behavioral Intervention for Employment.
-MDRC is rigorously evaluating an innovative Cognitive Behavioral Intervention (CBI-E) of its own design, including a curriculum and staff training developed by the University of Cincinnati Corrections Institute, to support low-income criminal justice–involved fathers in finding and maintaining employment.
-The CBI-E intervention is being tested in three sites in the federally funded Building Bridges and Bonds demonstration project.
+Cognitive Behavioral Intervention for Employment (CBI-Emp).
+MDRC rigorously evaluated the CBI-Emp intervention, which includes a curriculum and staff training developed by the University of Cincinnati Corrections Institute and MDRC, designed for people with recent involvement in the criminal justice system to find and maintain employment.
+The CBI-Emp intervention was tested in a randomized controlled trial at three organizations serving fathers in the federally funded Building Bridges and Bonds demonstration project.

 Changing Attitudes and Motivation in Parolees.
-MDRC conducted a multisite study of the implementation of an innovative parole-based intervention intended to improve offenders’ motivation and address cognitive and behavioral functioning through specially trained parole officers.
+MDRC conducted a multisite study of the implementation of an innovative parole-based intervention intended to improve the motivation of individuals on parole and address their cognitive and behavioral functioning through specially trained parole officers.

 PACE Center for Girls.
-MDRC is conducting a 15-site random assignment evaluation of this Florida-based program that provides academic education, case management, and gender-specific life skills training to young women who are either involved or at risk of becoming involved in the juvenile justice system.
+MDRC conducted a 15-site random assignment evaluation of this Florida-based program that provides academic education, case management, and gender-specific life skills training to young women who are either involved or at risk of becoming involved in the juvenile justice system.

 Bridges to Pathways.
-MDRC is evaluating a Chicago-based program for previously incarcerated young men between 17 and 21 that combines academics (geared toward earning a diploma or equivalent), social-emotional learning, and workforce development with the aim of reducing recidivism and violent crime and improving workforce and education outcomes.
+MDRC evaluated a Chicago-based program for young men between 17 and 21 who were previously incarcerated that combines academics (geared toward earning a diploma or equivalent), social-emotional learning, and workforce development with the aim of reducing recidivism and violent crime and improving workforce and education outcomes.